 Thanks for having me, Sean.

-All right, tell us what you got.
+Tell us what you got.

-And the thing here was that we always knew that he started to work over at the Intelligence Committee in August, but we didn't really know the exact day of hire.
+And the thing here was that we always knew that he started to work over at the intelligence committee in August, but we didn't really know the exact day of hire.

-And what and why is that date significant?
+And why is that date significant?

-Well, it's because it was one day after the July 25th call that Donald Trump had with Ukrainian president Vladimir Zelensky.
+Well, it's because it was one day after the July 25th call that Donald Trump had with Ukrainian President Vladimir Zelensky.

 So that kind of got us thinking over at the Washington Examiner.

-That's kind of interesting.
+Hmm, that's kind of interesting.

 What was going on here?